epics-containers/epics-containers.github.io/docs/user/tutorials/setup_workstation.rst

 ..
 Note::

-    **DLS Users**: RHEL 8 Workstations in DLS have podman installed by default.
+    **DLS Users**: RHEL 8 Workstations at DLS have podman installed by default.
     You can access vscode with ``module load vscode``.
 RHEL 7 Workstations also have podman but it is an unsupported version.